infinum/android-crash-handler/README.md

 ## Usage

-You only need to initialize the CrashHandler instance in your Application class.
-Also, you'll need to provide a global configuration by defining CrashHandlerConfiguration object.
+1. Initialize the CrashHandler instance in your Application class, and provide a global configuration by defining CrashHandlerConfiguration object.

 ```java